 – What is up with the text crawl for today’s title?
 It goes way faster than usual, which I guess is better because it helps prevent the awkward pauses that Ash usually has to do in order to match up with the speed, but it’s just weird.

-– Ya know, this happens so often that I’m just going to make this a new thing.
+– This happens so often that I’m just going to make this a new thing.

 – How did Jenny even know something was going on in the middle of a dirt road out in the sticks?

-– So, let me get this straight….It’s perfectly safe to assume that every starter that Ash now has was abandoned or otherwise wronged by a human?
+– Let me get this straight….It’s perfectly safe to assume that every starter that Ash now has was abandoned or otherwise wronged by a human?
 Charmander was abused and abandoned.
 Squirtle is part of a gang of abandoned Squirtle.
-And it’s likely that Bulbasaur was either abused or treated poorly by a human or abandoned by a previous trainer?
+And it’s likely that Bulbasaur was either abused or treated poorly by a human or abandoned by a previous Trainer?
 Wow….That’s…wow.

 And not to sound like I’m making light of this, but why would anyone abandon a starter?
-They’re usually some pretty nice Pokemon, and being the first one that a trainer obtains, usually, they’re typically much further along in level than subsequent Pokemon captures.
+They’re usually some pretty nice Pokemon, and being the first one that a Trainer obtains, usually, they’re typically much further along in level than subsequent Pokemon captures.
+Not to mention that they’re quite rare.
 I know that I kept my starter on my team full game in, I believe, every single Pokemon game I’ve ever played.

 – Ladies and gentlemen, I give you JEEEEEEEEEEEEEEEEEEELLLLLLLLYYYYYYYY DONUUUUUUUUUUUUTTTTTTS!!